Covid 19 coronavirus: Air New Zealand boss Greg Foran's tips for business leaders

 • Covid19.govt.nz: The Government's official Covid-19 advisory website

-At the airline the fast-deteriorating travel environment has seen it step up direct communications to customers from marketing boss Mike Tod and frequent tweeted updates from chief revenue officer Cam Wallace.
+The fast-deteriorating travel environment has made the airline step up direct communications to customers from marketing boss Mike Tod and frequent tweeted updates from chief revenue officer Cam Wallace.

-Foran says the magnitude of this crisis is bigger than anything he has faced in his 41 years in business but he's been impressed with the resilience of the airline.
+Foran says the magnitude of the crisis is bigger than anything he has faced in his 41 years in business but he's been impressed with the resilience of the airline.

 ''There aren't too many businesses that have seen their turnover go from $6 billion to nothing in a matter of weeks,'' he said.